trstl/pgx-ml-t-tools/README.md

   Path to the second dataset.

 - `chromosome` (str):
-  The chromosome to filter the data by (e.g., 1, 2).
+  The chromosome to filter the data by (e.g., 1, 2, X).

 - `lower` (int):
   The lower bound of the base pair location.
 This value defines the start of the region of interest in the genome.